 Is It Illegal to Threaten Someone?

+Yes, it is illegal to make a criminal threat.
 Is verbally threatening someone a crime?
 Verbal threats may be said as a joke or as an intimidation tactic with no intention of causing bodily harm.
 Unfortunately, this could result in a Class C misdemeanor with a charge of Assault by Threat if the plaintiff takes legal action in Texas.
 That’s why anyone accused of Assault by Threat should talk to an experienced criminal defense attorney about his or her case.

 What Constitutes a Threat Legally?